Code-Institute-Submissions/neo-data-milestone-project/README.md

 I'm an astronomer and I woud like to find out which asteroids are making their close aproaches to Earth on Tuesday, which is going to be a clear evening, so that I can potentially view them.

-Process:  the astronomer accesses the website and types in the search date for Tuesday, they can then filter the results by that date and decide which astreoid would be best suited to view.
+Process:  the astronomer accesses the website and types in the search date for Tuesday, they can then filter the results by that date and decide which asteroid would be best suited to view.

 #### Engineer/engineering student